gggangmin/summerschool2019-jupyter/README.md

 Here are some other interesting link we used :

+### How to run the tutorials of LIGO

+open the Gravitational Waves Analysis\LOSC_Event_tutorial.ipynb and follow the step

 **The Gravitational Wave Open Science Center**

 Where most of out ressources were found.<br>